awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 + A launch specification with an instance type `m3.xlarge` and a weight of 8
 + A launch specification with an instance type `r3.xlarge` and a weight of 8

 The EC2 Fleet would launch four instances \(30 divided by 8, result rounded up\)\.
-With the `lowestPrice` strategy, all four instances come from the pool that provides the lowest price per unit\.
+With the `lowest-price` strategy, all four instances come from the pool that provides the lowest price per unit\.
 With the `diversified` strategy, the fleet launches one instance in each of the three pools, and the fourth instance in whichever of the three pools provides the lowest price per unit\.

 ## Tutorial: Using EC2 Fleet with Instance Weighting<a name="ec2-fleet-instance-weighting-walkthrough"></a>